 - The MBA@Nebraska program ranked No. 3 in the nation and No. 9 overall globally in the latest online MBA rankings from Financial Times.
 Jumping five spots from last year, the program maintained the top ranking for best value in the U.S. for the second year in a row.
 Read the College of Business story.

 - Jake Bowman, a junior management major from Lincoln, appeared in a March 25 KLKN story for helping launch a name, image and likeness advisory program to help Husker athletes optimize marketing opportunities.
 Bowman and advisers in the program set up a table at Memorial Stadium each Thursday to answer Husker athletes’ NIL-related questions.
-Joe Petsick, executive in residence and assistant professor of practice in management also appeared in the story.
+Joe Petsick also appeared in the story.
 Read the KLKN story.

 - Megan Whittaker, senior finance major from Elkhorn, Nebraska, was named a Women in Sports Tech (WiST) fellow, which is part of a program by WiST to support female students in starting their careers in the sports tech industry.
 A golf student-athlete, Whittaker will complete a summer internship with a leading sports tech company and receive one-on-one mentorship and professional development.